n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Starting acid hydrolysis with a new set of samples, will try doing 9 this time.
 These samples are updated on the main csv and labeled "acid hydrolysis".
 Blowing these down and then capping.

+## 2023-08-15
+The samples that were blown down overnight are looking really good.
+I will be doing esterfication of these today and blowing them down after, then they will be left under the fume hood, NOT in the rack.

+The 9 samples I am doing column purification and filtration today and then blowing them down.